advay77/rretoriqclass/README.md

 # Rretoriq - AI Communication Excellence

-A modern, AI-powered communication training platform designed specifically for Indian professionals and students.
+A modern platform for Bridging communication with Intelligence, designed specifically for Indian professionals and students.
 Built with React, TypeScript, and Tailwind CSS.

 ## 🚀 Features